sm4rtw4v3t3ch/WAVE-IPTV/README.md

 For the mobile app:

-1. Open Wave IPTV Mobile
+1. Open Wave  Mobile
-2. Go to the purchase option in settings or on the "My wave" section
+2. Go to the purchase option in settings section
 3. Buy the full app access

 ### Alternative Payment